WillemJiang/akka-in-action/chapter-up-and-running/README.md

 The above pushes the changes in local master to heroku master.

-### Some enhancements
+###Enhancements

-* Support the swagger
+* Adding the Support of the swagger, now you can visit the [petstore swagger site](http://petstore.swagger.io/) and export the local service  http://localhost:5000/api-docs/swagger.json
-* Persistent support
-* Setup the cluster to help handle the millions of request